Newborns and Baby Congestion

 The Bottom Line

-Congestion in babies is a common issue, especially during colds, and can affect your baby's ability to feed and sleep comfortably and may be managed at home using simple remedies like saline spray and a cool-mist humidifier, which help provide quick relief for a baby's nasal congestion and ease your little one's discomfort.
+Congestion in babies is a common issue, especially during colds, and can affect your baby's ability to feed and sleep comfortably.
+It may be managed at home using simple remedies like saline spray and a cool-mist humidifier, which help provide quick relief for a baby's nasal congestion and ease your little one's discomfort.

-If your baby’s congestion is accompanied by additional symptoms such as a high fever, a persistent cough, or signs of serious chest congestion, contact their healthcare provider immediately.
+If your baby’s congestion is accompanied by additional symptoms such as a high fever, a persistent cough, or signs of serious chest congestion like difficulty breathing, contact their healthcare provider immediately.
 It’s important to monitor for symptoms of chest congestion or nasal blockage in your baby that doesn’t resolve, which may indicate a more serious issue.

-To stay on top of your baby’s health, don’t forget to schedule regular baby health checkups and download the Pampers Club app for rewards and exclusive offers to help with your baby’s essentials.
+To stay on top of your baby’s health, don’t forget to schedule regular baby health checkups and download the Pampers Rewards app for rewards and exclusive offers to help with your baby’s essentials.

 How We Wrote This Article The information in this article is based on expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.